JuliaPlots/PlotDocs.jl/docs/src/ecosystem.md

 ## [ApproxFun](https://github.com/ApproxFun/ApproxFun.jl)

-ApproxFun is a package for approximating functions.
+`ApproxFun.jl` is a package for approximating functions.
 It is heavily influenced by the Matlab package Chebfun and the Mathematica package RHPackage.

 ![](https://raw.githubusercontent.com/ApproxFun/ApproxFun.jl/master/images/extrema.png)